jason424217/Chat-Room-Application/README.md

 # Chat-Room
-Chat Room Application
+This Chat Room Application allows multiple users to register/login and chat together.

-Author: Ziyue Zhou